zarthur/CSCC-Fundamentals-Android-Notes/week_13/readme.md

 ### Concurrent Collections
 The interfaces and classes we've been using from the Collections framework such as *List*, *Set*, *Map*, *ArrayList*, *HashSet*, and *HashMap* are not thread-safe.
-Objects or code is *thread-safe* when it is guaranteed to be free of race conditions and functions correctly when accessed by multiple threads.
+An object or code is *thread-safe* when it is guaranteed to be free of race conditions and functions correctly when accessed by multiple threads.

-One solution to this problem is to use wrapper methods on the *java.util.Collections* classto create thread-safe collection objects.
+One solution to this problem is to use wrapper methods on the *java.util.Collections* class to create thread-safe collection objects.
 For example,

 ```